-- (ii) Cash, act bank balances is defined as cash and cash equivalents and bank balances other than cash and cash equivalents as described in note 12 and 13 (iii) The Company has no external borrowing as on 31 March 2022 therefor gearing ratio is zero.
+- Note: (ii) Debt is defined as long term and short term borrowings. (iii) Cash and bank balances is defined as cash and cash equivalents and bank balances other than cash and cash equivalents as described in note 11 (iii) The Company has no external borrowing as on 31 March 2024 therefor gearing ratio is zero.

-32.5 Financial risk management
+33.5 Financial risk management

-The Company's activities expose it to a variety of financial risks which includes market risk (including interest rate risk and price risk), credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks which includes market risk (including interest rate risk and price risk), credit risk and liquidity